010. NUMBERING SYSTEM USED IN VOLUME 5.

 040.30 ACCESS TO AUTOMATED DR ISSUANCE SYSTEM (ADRIS).
 Only those employees authorized by their commanding officer shall be allowed access to ADRIS for data input.

 040.42 PROCEDURE FOR OBTAINING.
-When a DR number is requested, the requesting employee, upon receiving the number, shall write the number in a designated space on the concerned report and repeat the number to the issuing employee to ensure no error has been made in transcription.
-When a DR number is obtained for a Vehicle Investigation or a report concerning a lost, stolen or found license plate, the requesting employee shall obtain the name or serial number of the issuing employee and the time of the request for inclusion in the report.
+When a Division of Record (DR) number is requested, the requesting employee, upon receiving the DR number, must write the DR number in the designated space on the concerned report and repeat the number to the issuing employee to ensure no error has been made in transcription.
+When a DR number is obtained for a Vehicle Investigation or a report concerning a lost, stolen or found license plate, the requesting employee must obtain the name or serial number of the issuing employee and the time of the request for inclusion in the report.

-Note: At the time a DR number is obtained all required information shall be entered into CCAD.
+Note: At the time a DR number is obtained all required information must be entered into the Consolidated Crime Analysis Database (CCAD).

 DR Number-Non‑Booked Arrestees.
-A DR number in lieu of a booking number shall be obtained for the following types of arrests:
+A DR number in lieu of a booking number must be obtained for the following types of arrests:

-A separate DR number shall be obtained for connecting crime, property or traffic reports and placed in the appropriate DR number boxes.
+A separate DR number must be obtained for connecting crime, property or traffic reports and placed in the appropriate DR number boxes.

 Officer's Responsibilities.
-An officer processing a non‑booked arrestee shall obtain a DR number for the arrestee.
-The number shall be entered as follows:
+An officer processing a non‑booked arrestee must obtain a DR number for the arrestee.
+The number must be entered as follows:

-Clerical Personnel Responsibility.
-Whenever an RFC Report is involved, clerical personnel shall when issuing any type of DR number, be responsible for entering the following information into the ADRIS:
+Area Records Unit Responsibility.
+Whenever an RFC Report is involved, records personnel issuing any type of DR number must be responsible for entering the following information into the CCAD:

 040.56 ISSUANCE OF DR NUMBERS.
 DR numbers will be issued automatically in sequential order by Area of occurrence.
 When a report of any type has been assigned a DR number and other reports of related incidents are made, they shall bear the DR number of the initial report.